athomasq/athomasq.github.io/essays/steve.md

 But we can't dilute standard.
 We have a fiduciary duty to find only the very best startups.

-And statistically, most succesful startups are foudne by Steve.
-Look at all the big tech firms -- there's Steve Jobs, Steve Gates, Steve Zuckerberg, Steve Bezos.
-I mean, how can you argue with that pattern?

 Look at all the best CEOs.
 All the best

 It's only us in the room so let me be frank.

 You know that all our LPs are named Steve as well.
 What do you think they would say if we went an investted in someone named Bob, just in otder to hit some artifical diversty standard, and as a result our returns suffered?

 So are you saying that people not named Steve aren't as capable?

 I'm not a Stevist, but the facts don't lie.

 We're in the businss of funding world-changing companies. and historicallt the world has been changed by Steves.
 Steve Columbus.
 Steve Washington.
 Steve Edison.